Board of Trustees

 David was born and brought up in Edinburgh and came to live in the West Highlands in 1991 to work at Nevis Range ski resort as Finance Director.
 His previous contact with the Highlands was through sailing holidays on the west coast.

-David has had a long term interest in conservation and animal welfare issues and was very pleased to help out as Treasurer when Cally invited him on board (except he has yet to sail on Silurian so that might not be the right expression).
+David has had a long term interest in conservation and animal welfare issues and was very pleased to help out as Treasurer when invited 'on board' (except he has yet to sail on Silurian so that might not be the right expression!).
 Neither has he ever seen a whale but that is the life of the 'back room' people.

 Other interests currently are skiing, golf and hill walking.
 David's great love is staying in mountain bothies.

-David is currently Chairman of the Highlands of Scotland Tourist Board and part time accountant for Nevis Radio based in Fort William.
+David was for many years Chairman of the Highlands of Scotland Tourist Board and part time accountant for Nevis Radio based in Fort William.
 He is currently full time employed in the charitable sector working on the finances of over 100 charities in the West Highland and islands

 Dr Jonathan Gordon